charlielin1988/100-days-of-code/log.md

 Finished loops, started higher order functions and iterators **Thoughts:** the iterator methods are making much more sense to me this time around than they did learning them in bootcamp.
 I wanted to finish the javascript course today, but it is okay that it took longer than expected.
 I would rather make sure I know the concepts well than to rush through.
 Hoping to finish up the Javascript course review tomorrow and start on SQL review!

+### Day 8: Thursday, August 4th, 2022

+**Today's Progress:**
+Finished iterator lessons
+**Thoughts:**
+did not finish javascript course today, but did get through iterators and understand them better than i used to. tomorrow i will finish the course by finishing up the project for iterators and moving onto objects